 Flexible Timeshares?
 They Do Exist!

 A common misconception about timeshare, as stated previously, is that owners are stuck going to the same resort, same unit, at the same time every year.
 While this used to be the case, the industry has completely revolutionized.
 Now, buying a timeshare gives you a world of flexible vacations.
 Vacation ownership brands like Hilton Grand Vacations Club, Disney Vacation Club or Club Wyndham offer points-based programs.
 With points, owners are given their annual allotment every year.
-They can then use their points like currency to make reservations at resorts within their brand’s portfolio.
-There are definitely timeshare pros and cons with points.
+Use your points like currency to make reservations at resorts within your brand’s portfolio, or bank/borrow them for ultimate flexibility.
+Points are definitely considered a pro on our list of timeshare pros and cons.

 Myths About Timeshares